 Treatment of underlying disorder

 Treatment of heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more includes diuretics and nitrates for symptomatic relief.
-In cases of fulminant heart failure, intraaortic ballon pump Device therapy Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more (IABP), left ventricular assist device Device therapy Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more (LVAD), or transplantation Heart Transplantation Heart transplantation is an option for patients who have any of the following and who remain at risk of death and have intolerable symptoms despite optimal use of drugs and medical devices:... read more may be necessary.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more includes diuretics and nitrates for symptomatic relief.
+In cases of fulminant heart failure, intraaortic balloon pump Device therapy Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more (IABP), left ventricular assist device Device therapy (LVAD), or transplantation Heart Transplantation Heart transplantation is an option for patients who have any of the following and who remain at risk of death and have intolerable symptoms despite optimal use of drugs and medical devices:... read more may be necessary.
 Long-term drug treatment of heart failure Drugs for Heart Failure Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
-Drug treatment of heart failure (HF) involves Symptom relief: Diuretics, nitrates, or digoxin Long-term management... read more involves angiotensin-converting enzyme (ACE) inhibitors, beta-blockers, aldosterone antagonists, angiotensin II receptor blockers (ARBs), or angiotensin receptor/neprilysin inhibitors (ARNIs).
-Atrial and ventricular arrhythmias are treated with antiarrhythmic therapy Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more involves angiotensin-converting enzyme (ACE) inhibitors, beta-blockers, aldosterone antagonists, angiotensin II receptor blockers (ARBs), or angiotensin receptor/neprilysin inhibitors (ARNIs).
+Atrial and ventricular arrhythmias are treated with antiarrhythmic therapy Medications for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
 If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more .
 Heart block can be treated with temporary pacing but may require insertion of permanent pacemaker if conduction abnormalities persist.

 Infectious myocarditis is generally treated with supportive therapy for associated heart failure and arrhythmias.
-Antiviral therapy has not been shown to be helpful in the treatment of viral etiologies.
+Antiviral therapy has not been shown to be helpful in the treatment of most viral etiologies, but nirmatrelvir and ritonavir can help treat myocarditis due to SARS-CoV2 infection, and oseltamivir can help treat myocarditis due to influenza.
+Corticosteroids may also help treat myocarditis due to SARS-CoV2 infection.
 Bacterial etiologies may be treated with antibiotics, but this has not been shown to be effective except possibly in the acute infectious phase.
 Parasitic infection should be treated with appropriate antiparasitic drugs.

-Hypersensitivity myocarditis is treated by immediate discontinuation of the causative drug or cardiotoxin and corticosteroid therapy.
+Hypersensitivity myocarditis is treated by immediate discontinuation of the causative drug or cardiotoxin and, for hypersensitivity myocarditis, corticosteroid therapy.
 Patients with giant cell myocarditis have improved survival when treated with immunosuppressants, usually corticosteroids and cyclosporine.
 Myocarditis caused by sarcoidosis can be treated with corticosteroids.

 Clinical presentation of myocarditis is variable, ranging from subclinical symptoms to fulminant heart failure, intractable arrhythmias, and sudden cardiac death.